 15% of U.S. working adults hold low-wage jobs earning less than $15 hours per hour, which is below a living wage in the U.S. The average per-person household income of a Rising Talent individual is $6,890, falling below the federal poverty line at $12,880.

-Compared to their peers, Rising Talent reported the highest number of past traumas, the highest number of past incarcerations, and the poorest health.
+Compared to their peers, rising talent reported the highest number of past traumas, the highest number of past incarcerations, and the poorest health.

 59% of Rising Talent have a high school diploma, 22% have a GED, and 18% have no high school diploma.